2010 NASCAR Sprint All-Star Race: 2009 or 2010 race winners

+In the end, neither Phoenix or Latitude 43 attempted even the Showdown.
+The full-time #66 of Prism Motorsports, driven by Dave Blaney, also didn't attempt the Showdown.

 † – On May 13, Vickers was sidelined with blood clots in his legs and chest, and Casey Mears replaced him as the interim driver in the #83 Red Bull Racing Toyota.
 Mears would not have qualified for the event; NASCAR gave the team approval for the driver switch.

 For those not listed above, a special race, The Sprint Showdown, consisting of two halves of 20 laps [30 mi] each was held prior to the main event.
 The top two finishers – Martin Truex Jr. and Greg Biffle – and a driver chosen by a fan poll – Carl Edwards – were promoted to the main event.
 Only winning drivers, not teams, are eligible to race in the All-Star Race.